 The William Hyde Irwin and Susan Benteen Irwin Scholarship is our most prestigious student scholarship.
 At the end of Fall quarter, thirty students are nominated by full time faculty to submit work for competition.
-Make sure that you are on their radar and that the faculty know who you are by being active in class, attending office hours and working closely with faculty on your projects.
+Art students, make sure that you are on their radar and that the faculty know who you are by being active in class, attending office hours and working closely with faculty on your projects.
 If you are interested in being considered do not hesitate to set up an appointment with a ladder rank faculty member to ask them specifically what you can do to be considered as an applicant.
 Ladder faculty meet as a group at the beginning of Winter quarter to select the year's Irwin Scholarship recipients.
 Exceptional students from each area are invited to apply in Winter.
 Selection is based on the excellence of the nominees' creative work.
-Twelve students receive $2,500 and a highly-publicized group show in the Mary Porter Sesnon Gallery during Spring quarter.
+Approximately twelve students receive $2,500 and a highly-publicized group show in the Mary Porter Sesnon Gallery during Spring quarter.

 About the Irwin Family: